MrK8s/PressPilot/README.md

 ### Prerequisites

-Make sure you have GO and terraform installed.
+Make sure you have GO installed.

 ### Installing